PhoenixTales/phoenix-docs/story/level-structure.md

 At the surface we have the *Old Camp*, *Free Camp*, *New Camp* and the *Psi Camp* (called *Sect Temple* back then) as technically separate levels, while the *Stone Circle* is also specifically mentioned, inspite of technically not being separated from the surface, due to its importance in the story, where it was supposed to serve as the hub of the portals to the different temple areas (that had to be unlocked inside of the temple).

-The *Demontower* turned out to become a separate .zen in the final version, but is not mentioned here; this may either be due to it being conceived as being significantly smaller in the Alpha (the later "sunken tower" is just re-using an older model of the Demontower) and thus unproblematic to include directly into the surface; it might as well be due to the idea of the story authors that the Demontower shouldn't be there at all in the beginning and would only have been erected in Chapter 2; or it might be due to the fact that the role of the demon evocator was very unclear and vague in the first story drafts.
+The *Demontower* turned out to become a separate .zen in the final version, but is not mentioned here; this may either be due to it being conceived as significantly smaller in the Alpha (the later "sunken tower" is just re-using an older model of the Demontower) and thus unproblematic to include directly into the surface; it might as well be due to the idea of the story authors that the Demontower shouldn't be there at all in the beginning and would only have been erected in Chapter 2; or it might be due to the fact that the role of the demon evocator was very unclear and vague in the first story drafts.
 {: .subtext }

 Underground & beyond we have the three mines: *Abandoned Mine*, *Old Mine* & *Free Mine* (the latter of which was also sometimes referred to as the "New Mine").
 While it was not yet shown on the original abstract above, it is still a very early idea, that the mines should be connected (thus I have added this connection in red).
-At least the Abandoned Mine and the Free Mine were always supposed to be linked by a tunnel, which even plays an important role in Alex Wittmann's (once supposed to become official) gothic novel "[Sleeper's Ban](https://gothicarchive.org/documents/SleepersBan.html)".
+The Abandoned Mine and the Free Mine were always supposed to be linked by a tunnel, which even plays an important role in Alex Wittmann's (once supposed to become official) gothic novel "[Sleeper's Ban](https://gothicarchive.org/documents/SleepersBan.html)".
-In some later documents a connection between the Old Mine and the Orc Caves (perhaps through a connection with the Abandoned Mine) is also hinted at.
+But in later documents a connection between the Old Mine and the Orc Caves (perhaps through a connection with the Abandoned Mine) is also hinted at, making them all interconnected.

 While imagining such a tunnel the reader has to keep in mind that the Free Mine and the Abandoned Mine were originally supposed to be much closer together (much closer even than the Old Mine and the Abandoned Mine in the release version), as one can see on [Mikes Orpheus map](https://media.gothicarchive.org/conceptart/mikehoge/maps/map3.jpg).
 {: .subtext }

 It is not sure what the rock clefts towards the Sect Temple were practically supposed to mean, but the swamp was located near to what the documents describe as the "Cliffs in the Southeast", in the middle of which the Demontower was located.
-It could be that it is about clefts between these cliffs and maybe inside the swamp forest too, through which the player could fall (or potentially climb) all the way down to the "Orc Caves".
+The clefts might have been imagined to be between these cliffs and maybe inside the swamp forest too, through which the player could fall (or potentially climb) all the way down to the "Orc Caves".
 Please note that the *Orc Graveyard* (at the surface) was not a part neither of the initial nor of the early Phoenix level structure.
 And in the same way there was not supposed to be a simple direct entrance to the underground Orc City at the surface except for these clefts; the regular path into the Orc Caves (or City, as it was later called internally) was through the Mines and Natural Caves.

 Thus, at this stage we have the following level structure: